 - Replay Queue Events - We periodically send replay queue summary of all the sources whose events are in replay queue, along with the count of such events at an interval of 3 hours.
 We also notify you when events are Replayed or Skipped from Replay Queue

-- Query Events - If a user-specified query fails, we send an alert to the user specifying the reason for the failure.
+- Model Related Events - If a model fails, we send an alert to the user specifying the reason for the failure.

 - Internal Errors - Engineers at Hevo try their best to provide the best experience to their users.
-Though very rare, internal errors can happen and it's our responsibility to inform the user about the same.
+Though very rare, Hevo encounters internal problems and it's our responsibility to inform the user about the same.
 We keep track of such errors through our internal channels as well and try to fix such issues as soon as they arise.